Is Breast Implant Revision Right For You?

 Dissatisfaction with breast implant placement, shape, or size: Like most things, our cosmetic tastes evolve as we age, and some women find that the breasts they wanted in their twenties don’t align with their current cosmetic preferences.
 We also see women who have never been satisfied with the results of their initial breast augmentation.
 Breast Implant Revision Surgery provides you with the opportunity to get the look you want with new implants more suited to your modern aesthetic.

-for Breast Implant Revision Surgery.2 After implants are placed in a breast augmentation, the body naturally creates a very thin “capsule” of scar tissue that surrounds the implants.
+for Breast Implant Revision Surgery.
+After implants are placed in a breast augmentation, the body naturally creates a very thin “capsule” of scar tissue that surrounds the implants.
 For some patients, excess scar tissue can develop, constricting the implants and causing them to change in shape or migrate from their intended location.

 Ruptured breast implant: A rupture can happen when the outer shell of the breast implant is torn, ripped, or punctured.
 Ruptures are generally due to implants that are aged beyond their warranty, or caused by compression during a mammogram, physical trauma, as well as other factors.

 Breast implant removal: A change in lifestyle aesthetic tastes may lead to dissatisfaction with current breast implants.
 Breast Implant Removal Surgery may be an option.
 If desired, you can choose to undergo a breast lift to restore a natural aesthetic.